 - You can Update your post anytime.

-Before creating posts I would advise you to familiarize yourself with Keyword research so that you write posts which answer peoples queries and have a chance to appear in top 10 of Google search results for certain keywords assuming all the SEO factors have been checked.
+You want to write posts that answer questions that people search for on Google!
+You have a good shot at landing in top 10 results of a Google search results for certain keywords if all the SEO factors have been accounted for.

-Below video shows how to add posts to categories and tags.
+Here’s a video that shows how to add posts to categories and tags:

-Step 22: How to make money with your website
+Step 24: How to make money with your website and collect leads

-There are many ways to make money online, but they take time and hard work, persistence, and continuous learning.
+There are many ways to make money online, but most take time, hard work, persistence, and continuous learning.

-Below are some ways I have tried myself and easy to get started
+Here are some ways I have tried!
+It’s easy to get started:

 - Google Adsense – Display ads on your website.
 With high traffic and a website in a right niche you can make decent money.
 You make money by how many times an ad shows to visitors or if visitors click the ads.
 Clicks are more worth than impressions.
 Example nocodewebsraping.com is displaying Google AdSense ads.